-Stop the winter farmer’s market at Sam Bridge on North Street this Saturday, April 21 from 9:30am til 1:00pm.
+Stop at the farmer’s market at Sam Bridge on North Street this Saturday, May 12 from 9:30am til 1:00pm.

-The winter farmer’s market, which launched on Jan 20, reconnecting fans of the summer market at Horseneck lot with several of their favorite vendors.
+The Sam Bridge farmer’s market, which launched on Jan 20, reconnecting fans of the summer market at Horseneck lot with several of their favorite vendors.
+The Horseneck Lot farmer’s market opens on May 19.

 And, whereas the market in Horseneck Lot is a “Connecticut Grown” sanctioned market under the CT Dept of Agriculture, the Sam Bridge farmers market is able to feature a broader array of vendors.

-Since it started in January, the winter market has moved out of the greenhouse and the vendors have tents.
+Since it started in January, the winter market has moved out of the greenhouse and the vendors now use outdoor tents.

 Stop and see Victoria of Sankow’s Beaver Brook Farm for wonderful cheeses, soups, farm-fresh sheep and cow’s milk cheeses direct from the farm.